Put aside the hard skills; emotional intelligence may make or break your next job interview.

 Why is emotional intelligence important for your career?

 Like any hard skills, interpersonal skills are essential for success in the workplace ‒‒ and those are informed by your EQ.
 Most importantly, they affect the way you work with those around you.
 Traits like empathy and self-awareness, for instance, directly improve your ability to collaborate, resolve conflict, and handle pressure.

-Say you're in a brainstorming session with your team.
+Say you're in a brainstorming session with your colleagues.
 One of your co-workers presents an idea that you don't think would be effective, but you have an idea that you think could be the answer to the issue at hand.
 Your task is now to communicate both of those things tactfully, suggesting this solution without putting down your co-worker or appearing overbearing.
 In order to navigate this tricky situation, you need to understand the way your actions may affect the people around you and choose them accordingly.

 If you are looking to move up to a leadership position, EQ becomes even more important as much of the dynamics of the team will be determined by your decisions and behavior.

 How to display emotional intelligence in an interview

 There's no objective test you can pass to show a hiring manager during the hiring process that you have the EQ needed to be an effective addition to their team.
 Therefore, you have to demonstrate it throughout your interview through your responses and interactions.
 Here are some of the ways you can do that.

 To show EQ in a job interview, you have to start with active listening.
 This means doing more than simply waiting for the interviewer to finish speaking before you dive into your pre-planned answer to “What's your greatest strength?” ‒‒ quite the opposite, actually.
 Don't start planning your response or jump to conclusions about what they want to hear from you.
 Instead, when the interviewer is speaking or asking you a question, take time and really listen to what they are saying and only respond to that.
 Consider that every word they say to you is as important as what you will say to them.